KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 Support Vector Machine applied to thigh sensor data, reported in [3]             | benchmark   | 99.48% benchmark model (GaussianNB) operating on single (out of 153) feature `Acc_Z_var` | benchmark   | 67%

-Another model reported in [3] is a Support Vector Machine applied to thigh sesor data.
+Another model reported in [3] is a Support Vector Machine applied to data obtained from a sensor attached to a test person's right thigh.
 It has an accuracy almost as high as the accuracies of the final models.

 Having high accuracies of above 99% the final models are significant enough to have adequately solved the problem.